 How Long does It Take to See Results?

 It doesn’t take long to see the initial results of liposuction.
 Even though bruising and swelling linger for several weeks, it’s usually possible to see within less than a week that your body’s general shape has improved.
 The full results, after all the swelling has gone and the skin has tightened, might not be apparent for several months.

 Liposuction is a popular and well-respected method of removing fat from unwanted areas of the body.
-The procedure utilizes tumescent liposuction to suck out unwanted fat while you’re under local or general anesthesia, resulting in noticeable improvements that progressively get better over 3 to 6 months.
+The procedure utilizes tumescent liposuction to suck out unwanted fat while you’re under general anesthesia, resulting in noticeable improvements that progressively get better over 3 to 6 months.